 It doesn’t take long before the dolls start turning up in nooses.
 This means Marmalade has to call The Doll Fixer (Tim Dax, Slaughter Daughter, Catch of the Day 2: You Die at Dawn!) a homeless guy who repairs dolls and who looks as creepy as his name sounds.

-Billed as a horror thriller Doll Face is neither horrific or thrilling.
+Billed as a horror-thriller Doll Face is neither horrific nor thrilling.
 It’s an absolute mess that has no clue what it wants to be.
 The opening scene for example is played as a very broad comedy.
-The lawyers are over the top parodies, the kind of shysters you might see in a Three Stooges or Marx Brothers film.
+The lawyers are over-the-top parodies, the kind of shysters you might see in a Three Stooges or Marx Brothers film.

 There’s lots of footage of the doll’s faces at night with unintelligible voices whispering in the background.
 Stuart Gordon made that work in Dolls.
 Here it’s just boring and repetitive.
-Eventually the plot involves a homicidal, life size toy soldier and the curse of Spunkneck (Lenny Rosenberg, Nun’s Deadly Confession) an insane doll maker.
-But any attempt at being scary is counteracted by horrible attempts at humour and intentionally over the top acting.
+Eventually, the plot involves a homicidal, life-size toy soldier and the curse of Spunkneck (Lenny Rosenberg, Nun’s Deadly Confession) an insane doll maker.
+But any attempt at being scary is counteracted by horrible attempts at humor and intentionally over-the-top acting.